Aaryan-nyr/SleepAnalysis/README.md

 This project analyzes sleep patterns using machine learning techniques to predict sleep scores and determine an optimal bedtime range.
 The study is based on sleep data collected from the Sleep Cycle app and employs clustering and regression models to identify key sleep factors and trends.
 ## How to run the project
+1. Download the dataset at https://www.kaggle.com/danagerous/sleep-data
-1. Unzip the package and upload the notebook and dataset.zip it to JupyterHub
+2. Upload the notebook and dataset.zip to JupyterHub
-2. Uncomment the code '!unzip datatset.zip'
+3. Uncomment the code '!unzip datatset.zip'
-3. Run the code in the next cell to see if the dataset is retrieved
+4. Run the code in the next cell to see if the dataset is retrieved

 ## Objectives
 - Predict a sleep score based on various features using machine learning.